Wilds LBG Guide

 2. Elemental Weapons

 In Wilds, armor and weapon skills have been split.
 This means that armor sets for each element are no longer needed, and you will instead only need to switch your weapon and weapon deco setups.
-This section details the best craftable options for Bowguns of each element as well as explain the mechanics of crafting Artian weapons, which are currently some of the strongest options for elemental bowguns.
+This section will detail the best craftable options for Bowguns of each element as well as explain the mechanics of crafting Artian weapons, which are currently some of the strongest options for elemental bowguns.
 (For raw guns, the armor sets in Section 3 for their respective ammos will feature the corresponding weapon).

 Running two guns of the same element in each loadout is recommended, as Rapid-Fire gauge is not shared between guns.
 This means that switching weapons mid-hunt will effectively give an immediate gauge refresh, although the secondary gun will need to recharge for up to 4 minutes before doing this again.
 This allows Light Bowgun to output unparalleled frontloaded damage in the first 60 seconds of a hunt.
 Figure 2 shows which elemental guns to use for gun 1 and gun 2.

-Gun 1 | Gun 2
+Gun 1 Gun 2

-- Fire | Fire Artian Guardian Rathalos
+Fire Fire Artian Guardian Rathalos

-- Water | Water Artian Poison Artian
+Water Water Artian Poison Artian

-- Thunder | Thunder Artian/Lagiacrus Thunder Artian
+Thunder Thunder Artian/Lagiacrus Thunder Artian

-- Ice | Ice Artian Ice Artian/Hirabami
+Ice Ice Artian Ice Artian/Hirabami

 Figure 2, Best Bowguns Per Element